Alluxio/alluxio/docs/en/Thrift.md

 # Generate Java files from Thrift

-Tachyon defines a its RPC services using the thrift file located in in:
+Alluxio defines a its RPC services using the thrift file located in in:

     ./common/src/thrift/tachyon.thrift